Here’s a peek inside my low-waste kitchen sink + cleaning tools. (I figured that since I cleaned my sink I’d might as well show it off!)

 “Waste is a product of negligence,” explains Ubuntu Canteen’s Executive Chef, Dave Gunawan, when I ask about his restaurant’s low-waste practices.
 “There’s no waste in nature, and it’s not in our vernacular either.”

 But he’s talking about more than scrapping plastic water bottles and single-use coffee pods.
 “We need to take a multifaceted approach.
 We can see it through the lens of ‘Zero Waste,’ but it’s more holistic.”

-Recently I was invited to dine at Ubuntu Canteen, and of course my husband Scott and I leapt at the chance.
-With our son at home with his grandma, we were thrilled to have a night out and experience the restaurant we had heard so much about.
+Recently I was invited to dine at Ubuntu Canteen, and of course my husband and I leapt at the chance.
+We were thrilled to have a night out and experience the restaurant we had heard so much about.
 Transparency: this dinner was gifted.

 What if you don’t have a bulk or refill store near you?
-It’s a common question when trying to go Zero Waste and such an important topic to explore.
+It’s a common question when trying to go zero waste and such an important topic to explore.
 For those in certain areas, refill stores are nowhere to be found.
 I get it!
-I never had access to them until recently.